ms/buildtogether.tech/src/process.md

 ## The Waterfall Model

-To start our exploration of the longer feedback loops in
-<a figure="feedback-loops"/>, let's look at a process that nobody uses, but which
-appears in almost every textbook.
+To start our exploration of the longer feedback loops in [% f feedback-loops %], let's look at a process that nobody uses, but which appears in almost every textbook.
 It's called the [% i "waterfall model" "process!waterfall" %][% g waterfall_model %]waterfall model[% /g %][% /i %], and it divides development into a series of discrete phases, each of which is completed before the next begins: